 Grazing land.
-The relatively limited availability of grazing is the major limited factor for honey production.
-Lebanon honey production capacity remain underexploited.
-However, the degradation of grazing is a major threat to both the environment and to plan policies aimed at expanding honey production.
-For example, interviewed producers complained that areas around Saida and Tyr that were used to be bee-friendly 10 years ago are not anymore, and that improper use of herbicides are significant damaging bee pastures.
+The relatively limited availability of grazing is a major limiting factor for honey production.
+Lebanon honey production capacity remains underexploited.
+However, the degradation of grazing is a major threat to both the environment and to planning policies aimed at expanding honey production.
+For example, interviewed producers complained that areas around Saida and Tyr that used to be bee-friendly 10 years ago are not anymore, and that improper use of herbicides are significant damaging bee pastures.